yunfjiang/pang/README.md

 # pang
-#Error on records of commit progress
-This is a independent IOS game app created by Yunfan Jiang
+This is a simple IOS game app created and contributed by Yunfan Jiang